 The wonderful thing about Vietnam is that the food starts to differ based on different regions.
 And you'll find that Southern Vietnamese cuisine is inherently more seafood-centric, powerful, rich in flavor, and somewhat more intense in sweetness.

 Instead of only reading about it to envision, let's walk outside and really eat the meal to realize exactly how unique Ho Chi Minh's thriving street food culture is.
-Making your way through all the little local shops, side booths, and neighborhood eateries that line the passageways is the most inviting culinary experience in Ho Chi Minh City, I swear!
+Making your way through all the little local shops, side booths, and neighborhood eateries that line the passageways is the most inviting culinary experience in Ho Chi Minh City.

 The Bitexco Financial Tower, which rises to a height of 860 feet, is now the second highest building in Saigon.
 Its stronghold as a tourist destination in the city is made clear by the building's distinctive architecture.

-The structure bears down on you as you approach it from ground zero like an enormous building standing out from the crowd.
+The structure bears down on you as you approach it from ground zero, like an enormous building standing out from the crowd.
 The distinctive sky rising is certainly a sight to behold.
-When the skies are clear, you must go to the 49th floor - Saigon Skydeck to enjoy the breathtaking panorama views of the city below!
-The entrance fee, which cost 200.000 VND (around 9 dollars) is applicable.
+When the skies are clear, you must go to the 49th-floor - Saigon Skydeck to enjoy the breathtaking panorama views of the city below!
+The entrance fee, which costs 200.000 VND (around 9 dollars), is applicable.

 11. Stop by Nha Rong Wharf